lucaz88/FunTraits/Readme.md

 `snakemake -s workflow/Run_FunLuca.smk --forceall --rulegraph | dot -Tpdf > dag.pdf`

-!!! the first execution will take quite some time as it has to fetches the DBs of KEGG and GTDB-Tk
+!!! the first execution will take quite some time as it has to fetches the DBs of KEGG, CAZy and (especially) GTDB-Tk